Residents may well be wondering what is happening on the ‘Jolly Boatman’ site?

 The MRA has continually argued for a sympathetic development on the Jolly Boatman/Station site, one in line with the character of Molesey and one that is to stand opposite a major national treasure.

 We understand that the new owners are considering all the options available to them – which range from commencing construction to the original plans through to putting in another planning application.

 Residents can be assured that the MRA will continue to advocate for a sympathetic and appropriately scaled development on the site.
 In particular the provision of a percentage of affordable housing within the development.

-Recent Article in The Surrey Comet:
+November 2015 Article in The Surrey Comet: